salesforcecli/plugin-org/messages/create_scratch.md

 # flags.wait.description

 If the command continues to run after the wait period, the CLI returns control of the terminal to you and displays the job ID.
-To resume the scratch org creation, run the env resume scratch command and pass it the job ID.
+To resume the scratch org creation, run the org resume scratch command and pass it the job ID.

 # flags.track-source.summary